mars0i/bali/doc/ArchitectureNotes1.md

 so that it favors what looks like short-term advantage.  e.g.  it also tries for more water more of the time, or something like that.

+ (Does this really make sense?)

  Experiment with this parameter and (try to) show that the system breaks down with this condition: It doesn't achieve the relatively optimal patterns.
-It would be nice if the system is pretty senstive to such noise--i.e. it gets very bad pretty easily.
+It would be nice if the system is pretty sensitive to such noise--i.e. it gets very bad pretty easily.
 But we'll have to experiment to see what will cause it to break down to what degree.